Federico Mompou: Contemporary Mompou piano recordings

 In 2001, pianist Richie Beirach recorded an album of jazz versions of Mompou, titled Round About Mompou, including various selections from the Música callada.
 Likewise, in 2009, jazz pianist Frank Kimbrough, who admired Mompou, recorded an improvisation based on Mompou's piece "Six" from the Música callada, Book I, on his trio album Rumors.
+Jazz pianist Gerald Clayton also took inspiration from Mompou, featuring his compositions "Elegia" and "Damunt de tu Només les Flors" on the 2022 album Bells On Sand.